TrashPandaCode/reports/ia-final/main.typ

 Some of the challenges we had were of course related to the communication between the node editor and the game engine.
 We needed to find a way to connect the node editor with the game objects in our game, but we also had to communicate other things between the node editor and the game engine, like if the user paused the game or if the user clicked the reset button.
 We also had to make sure that the current state of the game is preserved.
 We wanted users to be able to move around the site freely without losing progress or having to go through the level carousel to get back to where they left off.

 === Game Store
-The Game Store tracks and saves the user's progress and session status, to allow for a more seamless experience while navigating the website.
-To achieve that the Game Store has four main responsibilities:
+The `GameStore` tracks and saves the user's progress and session status, to allow for a more seamless experience while navigating the website.
+To achieve that the `GameStore` has four main responsibilities:

 - The store holds the level ID of the current level.
 This value is also saved to the local storage of the browser every time a level is opened.
 - The store tracks wether the current level has been completed or not.
 This value also gets saved in the local storage of the browser.
 When a level is completed it also sets the `levelCompleteDialogOpen` variable to true, to trigger UI feedback.